 California Environmental Quality Act (CEQA) Environmental Review

-The City of San Bruno (City), as the lead agency under CEQA, will be preparing an Environmental Impact Report (EIR) for the proposed 300 Piedmont Ave development for the entire site including the residential, athletic, and open space improvements (proposed project).
-The City has prepared a Notice of Preparation (NOP) to provide information regarding the proposed project and areas of potential environmental effects proposed to be analyzed in the EIR.
-The purpose of the NOP is to solicit participation from relevant agencies and from the public in determining the scope of an EIR.
-The scoping period for this EIR is from April 10, 2023 to May 11, 2023.
-Outside agencies and the public can provide verbal comments during the Planning Commission scoping meeting and/or provide written comments to staff during the 30-day period.
+The City of San Bruno (City), as the lead agency under CEQA, has prepared a Draft Environmental Impact Report (Draft EIR) for the proposed Crestmoor, 300 Piedmont Ave. development for the redevelopment of the entire site including the residential, athletic, and open space improvements (proposed project).
+In accordance with Section 15087 of the CEQA Guidelines, the City has prepared this Notice of Availability to invite agencies, organizations, and interested parties to provide comments on the Draft EIR.
+The public review period for the Draft EIR is from October 20, 2023 to 5:00 pm, December 5, 2023.
+Outside agencies and the public can provide verbal comments during the Planning Commission on October 26, 2023 and/or provide written comments to staff during the 45-day period.

 A copy of the 300 Piedmont Ave.
-NOP is linked below and includes instructions on how to submit email or physical mail comments.
+NOA and Draft EIR are linked below and includes instructions on how to submit email or physical mail comments.